Novorossiysk: Transportation

 Novorossiysk is connected by rail and highways to the main industrial and population centres of Russia, Transcaucasia, and Central Asia.
 It is served by the Novorossiysk railway station.

 The closest airports (Gelendzhik Airport, Anapa Airport and Krasnodar Airport, situated 33 km, 53 km and 172 km away from the city, respectively, offer flights to many cities in Russia.

 Sports

-The city association football team, FC Chernomorets Novorossiysk, plays in the Russian second Division.
+The city's association football team, FC Chernomorets Novorossiysk, plays in the Russian second Division.